• Skip to primary navigation

 • Soak the gelatin sheets in a bowl of cold water for about 10 minutes or according to the packet's instructions.

 • Beat the mascarpone and the sweetened condensed milk until creamy.
-Add the double cream and continue beating until the mixture thickens slightly.
+Add the cream and continue beating until the mixture thickens slightly.

 • Fold in the remaining roasted hazelnuts.
 Chop 2-3 Schoko Bons finely and fold in as well.